CatVeiga/Pixel-Art-Maker/README.md

-# Pixel-Art-Maker-
+# Pixel-Art-Maker

-Project made in Udacity NanD
+*this was made by me, in Udacity - Google Challenge*

+#1 issue

+try to update with `const` but nothing happened